nkowdley/CarND-LaneLines-P1/writeup.md

 The Hough Transform function used a function called draw lines to actually draw the lane lines.
 This function took in a number of lines and drew each one individually.
 I modified this function in order to draw a single continuous line for each lane line.
 The first thing I noticed was that there were 2 lane lines that I would need to draw for each picture.
 Since this meant that I would be duplicating code for each line, I decided to create a class named Line which would hold all the values for each line.
 This also meant that I could hide away a lot of the code and make easier incremental changes to it.

 The way I decided which line belonged to which lane line(each line either belonged to the left or right lane), was slope.
 The left lane line would have a negative slope, and the right lane line would have a positive slope.
+From there, I would use the numpy polyfit function to fit the line.
+Originally, I tried to manually calculate the line, but this caused issues since my equations were not as accurate as polyfit.
+Polyfit returned the slope and y intercept of the combined line.

-From there, I would calculate the average slope, and y intercept of each lane line, and keep track of the minimum and maximum x coordinates of each line.
-Then, I would determine the the corresponding y coordinates of the minimum and maximum x values using the line equation: y = mx + b, and pass these to opencv's line method.
+Then, I would determine the the corresponding x coordinates of the minimum and maximum y values(These values were determined by the y coordinates I used for the region of interest) using the line equation: y = mx + b, and pass these to opencv's line method.

 ### 2. Identify potential shortcomings with your current pipeline and 3.
 Suggest possible improvements to your pipeline